RIT-EVT/telemetry-database/Rampup/README.md

     4. Bonus points if you can reorder the TODOs but this is not required.
 4. If you want to follow a more standardized template you can make your page look like this:
 ![image](https://github.com/user-attachments/assets/32830620-639c-4323-bf04-c9c7e9f14eee)
 5. This section may take a while especially if you have not used React before, we are happy to help so ask questions and break things.
-Front-end involves a lot of experimentation and nieche messaging boards from 6+ years ago where someone had the same problem you did, solved it, then did not explain further.
+Front-end involves a lot of experimentation and niche messaging boards from 6+ years ago where someone had the same problem you did, solved it, then did not explain further.
 6. Once you have something that meets the requirements call over a senior member and we will take a look.

 ### Part 3